 Related Content: Patient Centricity: Better Solutions For (and With) Patients

 Overcoming the stigma related to talking about reproductive health

-When it comes to discussing reproductive health, specifically, we must be mindful of the lifetime of the stigma some women have faced in talking about their reproductive health and sexual history.
+When it comes to discussing reproductive health, specifically, we must be mindful of the lifetime of the stigma some women have faced when talking about their reproductive health and sexual history.
 It is not uncommon for women to hide certain symptoms of reproductive health problems.
-They may be uncomfortable discussing their sexual health and menstrual cycles.
+For example, they may be uncomfortable discussing their sexual health and menstrual cycles.

 Women may also be afraid to raise concerns with their physician for fear of asking a “dumb question.”
-This fear can prevent women from having quality conversations with their physicians.
-It can also lead many to leave the doctor’s office with unasked questions and a lack of information about the best treatment options for them.
+This fear can prevent women from having quality conversations with their doctors.
+It can also lead many to leave the physician’s office with unasked questions and a lack of information about the best treatment options for them.